 Seven Mile Beach, Cayman Islands (number 26).
 The easiest beach here to actually enjoy.
 As our Seven Mile Beach review covers, Grand Cayman's flagship strip does everything: clear water, soft sand, flat access, and every facility you could want.
 The reasons it is not higher are the reasons it is comfortable, the cruise-ship crowds and Cayman prices.
 If your idea of the perfect beach includes a lounger and a cocktail, this outranks most of the wild coves above it.

 Playa de Cofete, Spain (number 39).
-The wildcard of the six.
+The wildcard of the eight.
 Our Playa de Cofete review calls it twelve kilometres of golden sand on Fuerteventura's remote Jandia peninsula, backed by mountains, with a genuine edge-of-the-world feel.
 But the Atlantic here is rough and often murky, the currents make swimming risky, and you earn it on a long, punishing dirt road.
 It is ranked for raw drama, not for a relaxing swim, and we would tell you the same.

 Where the list gets it right, and where we'd argue

-Having stood on those six, the 2026 ranking mostly holds up.
+Having stood on those eight, the 2026 ranking mostly holds up.
 Its bias is clear and defensible: it prizes untouched nature and calm, empty water over sunbeds and easy parking.
 That is why a boat-only cove like Entalula beats a flawless all-rounder like Grace Bay, and why wild, barely-swimmable Cofete still cracks the fifty.

 Where we would push back is on swimmability.
 A couple of the higher entries, Entalula and Cofete among them, are harder to actually swim and relax at than beaches ranked below them, so read the list as a ranking of places to witness, not always places to spend a lazy beach day.